varietal: 76% Cabernet Sauvignon, 10% Petit Verdot, 7% Merlot, 5% Lagrein, 2% Malbec

 Maturation: The Margarita Vineyard and the Willow Creek Cabernet Sauvignon, along with the Petit Verdot, were kept in separate barrel lots for eighteen months, at which point the wines were racked out of barrel, blended, and put back to barrel for another six months to “marry”.
 We utilized around forty percent brand new French oak barrels comprised primarily of Nevers oak along with some Vosges/ Tronçais blends.
 The barrels were three-year air dried with medium-plus toast along with untoasted heads for mouthfeel.

-Maturation: 16 months in a combination of one-year old and neutral French oak barrels.
+Maturation: 16 months in a combination of one-year old French oak barrels.

 Tasting Notes: Compelling aromas of blackberry and dark cherry are framed by hints of cassis and cedar.
-At first sip, flavors of blackcurrant and plum shine through, leading to notes of vanilla bean and a subtle smokiness.
+At first sip, flavors of blackcurrant and plum shine through, leading to notes of vanilla bean and a subtle hint of leather.
 The fine-grained tannins are supported by a balanced acidity that carries over through a lingering, flavorful finish.